olebole/irafdoc/doc/obsutil.sptime.rst

   </p>
   <p>
   The number of sky pixels depends on the type of sky subtraction.
-  For <tt>"longslit"</tt> sky subtraction the number of sky pixels is given by the difference of the number of aperture pixels and the number of object pixels.
+  For <span style="font-family: monospace;">"longslit"</span> sky subtraction the number of sky pixels is given by the difference of the number of aperture pixels and the number of object pixels.
 For circular apertures this always comes out to zero so it does not make sense to use longslit sky subtraction.
 For rectangular